markohautala/django-auth-crud-app/README.md

 - External resources to help the understanding of the get_context_data: https://forum.djangoproject.com/t/get-context-data-only-users-data/3904/7

 - This resource is used for the colors to the page: https://colorhunt.co/

+- I have used this Heroku Docs from Heroku Dev Center in debugging perpouses: https://devcenter.heroku.com/categories/reference